ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-create-vol-10k-iops}

-To help ensure a throttling of 10000 IOPS, the volume capacity should be at least 10000/3 = 3334 GB.
+To help ensure a throttling of 10000 IOPS, the volume capacity must be at least 10000/3 = 3334 GB.
 So, you must create a volume with capacity ~3500 GB.

-### How to create volume for a workload that requires a throughput of 1000MBps?
+### How to create volume for a workload that requires a throughput of 1000 MBps?
 {: faq}
 {: #faq-create-vol-thruput-1kmbps}

-To help ensure a throttling of 1000 * 1000 KBps, max IOPS should be 1000000/16 = 62500.
+To help ensure a throttling of 1000 * 1000 KBps, max IOPS must be 1000000/16 = 62500.
 So, you must create volumes with total capacity 62500/3 = ~21 TB.

 ### What does the ‘pending’ status mean for block volumes and hosts?
 {: #faq-pending-status-block-volumes-hosts}

 Block storage POST and DELETE APIs for volumes and host are asynchronous APIs.
 They accept the request and return after successful validations indicating that the request has been accepted for further processing.
-In such long running API cases, the caller can track the status of resource using the "status" property in GET API.
+In such long-running API cases, the caller can track the status of a resource using the "status" property in the `GET` API.
-An ‘available’ status indicates that the processing has completed and the resource is ready for use.
+An ‘available’ status indicates that the process is complete and that the resource is ready for use.
 The pending statuses indicate that the resource is still being processed.

-There are the following pending status that the block storage API uses:
+The Block storage API uses the following pending status:

-- ‘pending’: This is used when a volume is being created or a volume mapping is in progress.
-GET APIs on hosts and volumes will return this status after POST /volumes, POST /hosts or PUT /hosts/{id}/volumes/{id}  call if the operation is still in progress.
+- ‘pending’: Used when a volume is being created or a volume mapping is in progress.
+GET APIs on hosts and volumes will return this status after `POST /volumes`, `POST /hosts`, or `PUT /hosts/{id}/volumes/{id}` call if the operation is still in progress.
-- ‘pending-deletion’: This is used when a volume deletion is in progress.
-GET /volumes  API will return this status after DELETE /volumes/{id} call if delete operation is still in progress.
+- ‘pending-deletion’: Used when a volume deletion is in progress. `GET /volumes` API will return this status after `DELETE /volumes/{id}` call if delete operation is still in progress.
-- "pending-unmapping": This is used when a volume unmapping from a host operation is in progress.
-GET /hosts  API will return this status for a volume mapping after DELETE /hosts/{id}/volumes/{id} or DELETE /hosts/{id}/volumes  call  if the unmapping operation is still in progress.
+- "pending-unmapping": Used when a volume unmapping from a host operation is in progress. `GET /hosts` API will return this status for a volume mapping after `DELETE /hosts/{id}/volumes/{id}` or `DELETE /hosts/{id}/volumes` call if the unmapping operation is still in progress.

-The resource may remain in one of these pending states for as long as the operation does not complete.
-The backend will keep on trying the operation until it succeeds.
+The resource can remain in one of these pending states for as long as the operation does not complete.
+The backend keeps on trying the operation until it succeeds.

 For example, the volume status will continue to show as ‘pending’ after the POST request if the backend cluster is down.
-It will only come in ‘available’ state when the backend cluster is restored.
+It changes to `available` state when the backend cluster is restored.
 The API does not treat this as permanent failure but a condition that can be fixed.
-The caller will have to implement timeouts if needed for such cases.
+The caller must implement timeouts if needed for such cases.

 ## FAQs on low-cost objects
 {: #faq-low-cost-objects}

-### What is the defaul storage class for low-cost objects?
+### What is the default storage class for low-cost objects?
 {: faq}
 {: #faq-default-sc}

-For Low-cost Object, new S3 accounts will have STANDARD_IA as the default storage class.
+For Low-cost Object, new S3 accounts have `STANDARD_IA` as the default storage class.